fvaleri/strimzi-debugging/sessions/006/README.md

 Ideally, when provisioning a new Kafka cluster or topic, the retention policy should be set properly based on requirements and expected throughput (measured in MB/s).
 Inactive segments can be deleted based on specific retention policies, such as `segment.ms` or `segment.bytes`.
-Even if one record is not yet eligible for deletion based on `retention.ms` or `retention.bytes`, the broker retains the entire segment file.
+If one record is not yet eligible for deletion based on `retention.ms` or `retention.bytes`, the broker retains the entire segment file.
 When the topic combines both time and size-based retention policies, the size-based policy defines the upper cap.
 Deletion timing also depends on the cluster load and how many `background.threads` are available for normal topics, and `log.cleaner.threads` for compacted topics.
 The required storage capacity can be calculated based on the message retention.